The UNC Center of Excellence in Maternal and Child Health Education, Science and Practice

 Doctoral student, Aparna Kachoria, MPH, published an article as first author for the first time!
 The paper titled, "The association of religion with maternal and child health outcomes in South Asian countries" was published inLearn More

 Assistant Professor Anna Austin, PhD and a group of UNC Maternal and Child Health students gathered at Franklin Motors in Chapel Hill to package period products for the Diaper Bank of North Carolina.

 Doctoral student, Adia Louden, MPH, was selected to participate in the Title V Internship Program Summer 2022Learn More

 Sandra L. Martin, PhD, CoE Director, Professor and Associate Chair for Research, Department of Maternal and Child Health, UNC

 Dr. Martin’s research, teaching, and public health service focuses on gender-based violence.
-She has authored more than 100 peer-reviewed manuscripts, book chapters and reports on a wide range of violence related concerns including sexual violence, domestic violence and child maltreatment.
+She has authored more than 100 peer-reviewed manuscripts, book chapters and reports on a wide range of violence-related concerns including sexual violence, domestic violence and child maltreatment.
 Dr. Martin teaches the MCH course Gender Based Violence (MCFH 732).

+2021 McGavran Award for Excellence in Teaching.
 Dr. Shanahan’s research focuses on improving the health and developmental trajectories of children, with an emphasis on adverse events, such as maltreatment, that potentially influence these trajectories and prevent children from realizing their full potential.
 Dr. Shanahan also has experience examining the impact of substance use and material hardships on parenting and child development and evaluating prevention strategies.
 Dr. Shanahan teaches the MCH course Foundations in Maternal and Child Health (MCFH 701).